RishabhSkr/course_selling_app/README.md

       - Created Course Card Component to see the course Details When Admin update the courses.
       - Set Updated the course To the DB and Fetch the details using API
       - Created Delete Button Course Option in each course to delete Course from DB
       - Set MUI Loader  while Fetching the data from DB
-### User-client
-    - Login Signup
-    - Routes - mycourses,courses
-    - logout
-    - user image hardcoded
-### Super User- client
-    - Routes Login/Signup
-    - Need to updated